akoskm/akoskm.github.io/_posts/2020-04-28-apollo-client-react-typescript-example.md

 export default App;
 ```

-`useQuery`’s first type is the type that corresponds to the data structure we're going to receive from the GraphQL endpoint.
+`useQuery`’s first type is the type that corresponds to the data structure we’re going to receive from the GraphQL endpoint.

 The `useQuery` hook also returns an object with the following properties: